Cardamine hirsuta, a

 roadsides, lawns, or gardens.
 It resembles related native species,

-time.
-The leaves measure 2-10cm long, pinnately and deeply cut in,
+flowering.
+The leaves measure 2-10cm long, pinnately and deeply cut

-the lobes comprising 3-7 pairs, each broad oblong, and the terminal
+in, the lobes comprising 3-7 pairs, each broad oblong, and the

-segments are the largest.
-Leaves are not many on the stems.
-Flowers
+terminal segments are the largest.
+Leaves are few on the stems.

 February-April. |